nurpax/slimgui/docs/apiref.md

 ### Widgets: Data Plotting

 Consider using ImPlot (https://github.com/epezent/implot) which is much better!
+Slimgui includes ImPlot bindings, which can be imported with `from slimgui import implot`.

 #### Functions
 <div class="raw-html-insert" data-apirefs="plot_lines, plot_histogram"></div>